Ranka1098/Netflix-GPT/README.md

 - register to the TMDb Api
 - get data from now_playing movies
 - create a custom hook foe NowPlayingMovies
+- created moviesSlice
+- updated store with movieData
+- planning conatainer secondary conatiner
+- custom hook for trailer video
+- update store with video data
+- emadded the youtube video and make it autoplay and mute
+- build in secondary component

 # Features:

 - login / signup page